Welcome

 Political relations

 Germany and Uzbekistan have maintained bilateral relations since 1992.
 Germany has an embassy in Tashkent.
 Regular consultation formats are in place that focus on political, economic and cultural cooperation between Germany and Uzbekistan.
 Following reciprocal visits by the two heads of state in 2019, cooperation has been expanded.
-This included the establishment of an innovation partnership.
-Germany is supporting political efforts to liberalise the economy by providing consultancy services and it is helping with Uzbekistan’s reform process, in particular in the sphere of development cooperation.
+A strategic regional partnership between Germany and Central Asia was established in September 2023 at a meeting between the five Central Asian presidents and the Federal Chancellor.
+Germany is supporting political efforts to liberalise the economy by providing consultancy services and it is assisting Uzbekistan’s reform process, in particular in the sphere of development cooperation.
 In May 2023, the Foreign Ministers of Germany and Uzbekistan signed a wide-ranging joint declaration of intent on the deepening of multifaceted cooperation between the two countries.

 Economic relations

 Germany is an increasingly important trading partner for Uzbekistan.
-Mid‑way through 2023, Germany ranked sixth among Uzbekistan’s trading partners.
-Recently, there has been dynamic growth in the volume of bilateral trade, which amounted to approximately 1.3 billion euro in 2022 (ranking 66th among Germany’s foreign trading partners; source: Federal Statistical Office).
-Major German investors include MAN, Knauf, Siemens, Trützschler and Claas.
+In 2023, it ranked seventh among Uzbekistan’s trading partners.
+Recently, there has been dynamic growth in the volume of bilateral trade, which amounted to approximately 1.2 billion euro in 2023 (ranking 73rd among Germany’s foreign trading partners; source: Federal Statistical Office).
+Major German investors include Papenburg, Knauf, Siemens, Trützschler and Claas.

 Development cooperation

-Development cooperation between Germany and Uzbekistan was significantly expanded in 2019 and 2020.
-Following the realignment of development cooperation (the Federal Ministry for Economic Cooperation and Development’s 2030 reform strategy), Uzbekistan will in future be the only recipient of state bilateral development cooperation in Central Asia.
+Following the realignment of development cooperation (the 2030 reform strategy of the Federal Ministry for Economic Cooperation and Development), Uzbekistan will be the only recipient of state bilateral development cooperation in Central Asia in the future.
 Cooperation focuses on the following areas:

 • Sustainable economic development, training and employment